 As provided in MGLA Ch.
 40A, s6, a nonconforming single or two family dwelling may be altered or extended provided that doing so does not increase the nonconforming nature of said structure.
 Additions and accessory buildings which are associated with existing residences that are nonconforming by reason or being closer to lot boundaries than is permitted by these by-laws may be built as close, but not closer, to the lot boundaries than the existing residence.
-Other nonconforming structures or nonconforming uses of structures or land may be extended or changed to another nonconforming use only if granted a Special permit by the Planning Board, upon the Board's determination that the extension or change of use will not be substantially more detrimental to the neighborhood than the existing nonconforming use.
+Other nonconforming structures or nonconforming uses of structures or land may be extended or changed to another nonconforming use only if granted a Special permit by the Planning Board, upon the Board's determination that the existing nonconforming use.